-“Buy low, sell high” is one of the very basics of investing.
-Yet it’s surprising how many people seem to forget this mantra of value-seekers everywhere.
+“Buy low, sell high” is among the basic concepts of investing.
+Yet it’s truly surprising how many people seem to forget this mantra of value-seekers everywhere.

-China’s real estate market was on a winning streak during most of the 2000s.
+China’s real estate market was on a winning streak throughout most of the 2000s.
 In fact, local property buyers gained more than practically anyone else from the nation’s economic rise.

 Homes in major Chinese cities saw the largest gains.
-Those in Shanghai, Shenzhen, Guangzhou, and Shanghai saw values triple between the new millennium and the 2008 Global Recession.
+Real estate prices in Shanghai, Shenzhen, Guangzhou, and Shanghai tripled between the new millennium and the 2008 Global Recession.

 Something changed though.
-Property transaction volume has entered freefall across most of China’s first and second tier cities.
+Property transaction volume since the “boom years” have entered freefall – especially in most of China’s first and second tier cities.

-Rare signs of protest and public anger are even showing.
+Rare signs of protest and public anger are showing as well.
 Would you be upset if you bought a condo, but prices dropped six months later giving new purchasers a better deal?
-That’s now reality for some Chinese property buyers.
+That scenario is now a reality for some Chinese property buyers.

 Furthermore, it’s all happening during peak season for housing sales.
 The locals normally label these auspicious months “Silver October” and “Golden November”.

-You might think a website called “InvestAsian” would recommend buying property in China – Asia’s largest economy.
-But we don’t and here are several reasons why – especially if you’re foreign.
+You might think a website called “InvestAsian” would suggest buying property in China – Asia’s largest economy.
+But we don’t.
+Here are several reasons why you should not own property in China – especially if you’re a foreigner.

 China’s Big Oversupply Problem

-China boasts the world’s biggest population with nearly 1.4 billion people (India will take that title by 2030).
-Nonetheless, there are more than enough houses for everyone to buy.
+China boasts the world’s biggest population with nearly 1.4 billion inhabitants (although India will take that title by 2030).
+Nonetheless, there are plenty of houses available for everyone to buy.

 Estimates place the number of unsold properties in China at over 50 million.
-That’s over 1/5th of the entire country’s total private housing supply.
+That’s more than 1/5th of the entire country’s total private housing supply.

 The government also curbed mortgage lending to reduce the number of speculative purchases and second/third home sales.
-Few Chinese citizens are buying houses in order to actually occupy them anymore.
+Very few Chinese citizens are buying houses in order to actually occupy them anymore.

 Second and third homes now make up a greater proportion of total residential sales than ever before.